WHAT TO DO IN LAKE GARDA IN 1-7 DAYS

 Trento is one of the most authentic and beautiful towns I have come across in Italy.
 If you stay in one of the hotels in Riva del Garda (or Trentino), you will also get a Trentino Guest Card, which allows you to use public transportation for free in the region.
 In this case, you don’t even have to get there by car (with your Trentino Guest Card, you can also get access to museums and castles for free).

-As you can see, staying in Lake Garda for one week is not boring at all.
-With a great itinerary, it is just the perfect amount of time to see and experience the many fun activities and places Lake Garda has to offer.
+As you can see, staying one week in Lake Garda (or even longer) is not boring at all.
+With a great Lake Garda itinerary, it is just the perfect amount of time to see and experience the many fun activities and places Lake Garda has to offer.

 READ MORE: BEST PLACES TO VISIT IN NORTHERN ITALY